Back to Rock Island

 It reached this point when I was compelled to ask what happened and why, not just to me, or especially, Elaine, but the world, which fell apart around us and in us.

 The ferry docked.
-The passengers, having crossed the river to the other side, this shore where birds still lived, disembarked and headed somewhere through the shadows of tall buildings.
+The passengers, having crossed the river to the other side, this shore where birds still lived, disembarked and headed somewhere past the ghostly shadows of tall buildings.
 The wind, which had blown furiously earlier, was calm, and these former passengers, who had made it across, lifted their faces to the warm, late afternoon summer sun.
 Some of them turned and smiled at each other.
 No one carried or stared at a screen.
 A lot had changed.

 I stood next to over a hundred seagulls, perched in a long line along the dock’s railing.
-They stared knowingly at the people who were disappearing into the shadowy city.
+They stared knowingly at the people who were disappearing into the light beyond the shadow city.
 Birds experience events before people do, have an almost supernatural foresight, taking flight before the bridge collapses, the buildings explode, the guns go off, or the bombs burst.
 The empty gaze and unruffled stance of these gulls told me that whatever they knew it did not bother them.
 For them, the alarm had sounded long ago, and again and again, and now they neither rested nor waited and did not fly away since they had made it safely here and now, when the foreboding was all gone.
 Birds have hindsight, memory, too, as if they knew what happened and why, and I was determined to find out.
+I boarded the boat to start my way back, back, back with the tidal waters in the hazy orange sun, dancing silver cream, curdling along an ancient shore where two people shared their secrets a long time ago…

 As discovered in the papers of Theo Gotshall, a bookkeeper who lived on the outskirts of Albany in the 1700s, which were discovered early in the twenty-first century in the basement ruins of a Chipotle restaurant in a suburban strip mall, razed after a mass shooting that left thirty-one dead, including eight children.